sjoerdvandommelen/id5415/collections/_id5415/3-1-self-study.md

 ---
 layout: course-page
-title: "Algorithm and Machine Learning Pipeline"
+title: "Sensors and timeseries data"
 permalink: /module3/self-study
 description: "Prototyping Connected Product - Self-Study 3"
 self-study-id: 3
 self-study-of: id5415-3
 tags:
-introduction: In this module, the self study material focus on
+introduction: In this module, the self-study material focus on sensors and the data they generate in the form of timeseries.
+We will explore the most common sensors with their challenges and opportunities.
+We will introduce the concept of event as data point input the system and triggers actions.
+Finally, we will distinguish between different options of data processing.
 ---

 ---